Keeping Up With Digital Transformation Trends In eCommerce

 Alternative methods you can use widely online include PayPal, Klarna, Payoneer and other means of indirectly using your bank account.
-These function pretty much the same as a credit card, except that the payment is routed through a third party instead of going straight from your bank account to the vendor.
+These function pretty much the same as a the best credit card, except that the payment is routed through a third party instead of going straight from your bank account to the vendor.

 It’s also worth mentioning direct bank transfers that aren’t the same as direct debits, but share a lot of traits.
 They’re often used for international payments both to avoid debit fees and for security reasons.